South Gate, California: Economy

 As of April 1, 2009, the City of South Gate imposed a 10.25-percent sales tax (statewide plus local supplementary, which is now 9.75% with the expiration of the temporary tax increase under Proposition 1A), which matches Pico Rivera's sales tax rate as the highest in the State of California.

 On July 9, 2009, the South Gate City Council held a special meeting where a resolution was adopted declaring a fiscal emergency for the City of South Gate.

+According to the United States Census Bureau, in 2023, the median household income was $71,315, the per capita income was $24,567, and the poverty rate stood at 13.2%.